AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/amazon-rds.md

 ## Create a database user for Commerce Intelligence

 This is the part of the process where, depending on the database you are using, the steps vary.
-The idea is the same, though: you create a user for [!DNL Commerce Intelligence] which is used to access your database.
+The idea is the same, though, you create a user for [!DNL Commerce Intelligence] which is used to access your database.
 Instructions for creating a database [!DNL Commerce Intelligence] user can be found in the setup topic for the database you are using.

 ## Enter connection info into Commerce Intelligence